Family Law FAQ

-- Why should you be awarded custody as opposed to the other parent?
-Is there anything in particular about the other parent that makes them “unfit” to have custody?
+Why should you be awarded custody as opposed to the other parent?
+Is there anything in particular about the other parent that ma

 If so, provide details and indicate what proof, if any, you have to back up your statements if there is any proof.
 You can also ask us to provide you with the list of factors the Courts look at in a custody case.
 If you have any questions, please do not hesitate to contact us when preparing the marital history